6 Basics of Colorado's Landlord Tenant Law

 - National Origin

-In addition to the Federal Fair Housing Act, Colorado tenants are further protected under Colorado’s own Fair Housing Act.
-This Act offers protections for the seven classes of people already protected under the Federal Housing Act, but extends protections to four additional classes.
+In addition to the Federal Fair Housing Act, Colorado has its own Fair Housing Act.
+This Act protects four classes of people in addition to the seven classes of people already protected under the Federal Housing Act.
 These classes include:

 - Marital Status